akkamin/threejs_example/README.md

 note: this can only be run on a server, if you try to run in on your local computer some of the files will not be able to load due to cross referencing.

+-the glb file often gets messed up during transfer, especially if there is limited space on wherever this will be hosted.
+Unless the animation size is small or there is a lot of space on the webserver, i do not recommend trying to load 3d glb models.
+This is more proof that it actually works

 -landing_project2.html is the "homepage"

 -the argon_simulation is in the argon folder in the examples folder.